 My dogs are used to lamb necks bones.
-I stocked up on lamb earlier this year because the bones are insanely meaty, a great size for my dogs, and they have eaten them without any issues.
-I'm not 100% confidence going out of my comfort zone when it comes to bones.
+I stock up on lamb neck bones annually because the bones are insanely meaty, a great size for my dogs, and they have eaten them without any issues.
+I'm not 100% confident when I step out of my comfort zone when it comes to choosing bones for my dogs.
 I know what my dogs do well on and I stick with my list.
 But goats are similar to lambs, right?

 The following is my takeaway after feeding my dogs goat bones:

 1 – The goat bones are about 1/3 smaller than the lamb neck bones.
 So they're not too small for my dogs and I didn't have a concern of my dogs swallowing the bones whole.